 Thomas Hengge

 Sushi might be a runner’s perfect food due to its balance of easily digestible carbs, healthy fat, and protein.
 Rolling sushi is a task most of us don’t have time for, though, so making this recipe is ideal.
-The super stars of this dish are salmon, which is rich in omega-3s that boost heart function and reduce inflammation, and astaxanthin, an antioxidant that has been shown to reduce muscle damage in response to training.
+The super stars of this dish are salmon, which is rich in omega-3s that boost heart function and reduce inflammation, Have two large jars ready antioxidant that has been shown to reduce muscle damage in response to training.
 This mason jar salad also contains nori, which contains trace nutrients that help cellular function, as well as an essential mineral for thyroid function known as iodine.

 Salad ingredients: